Securing SSH Access with Faillock

 root@server:~# cp /etc/pam.d/password-auth /etc/pam.d/password-auth.backup

-Step 2: The faillock utility is typically pre-installed on most Linux distributions.
+Step 2: Most Linux distributions come with the faillock utility pre-installed.
 To make sure it’s available, run this command:

 root@server:~# which faillock